Tarkine Coast

 Tarkine Coast walk 🔗

-The Tarkine is an area of outstanding natural beauty in north-west Tasmania.
-It contains areas of significant ecological importance but has little protection from industrial development and exploitation.
-Amongst other things, it's home to some of the last disease-free Tasmanian Devils left in the wild, as several of my companions on this walk can attest.
+Takayna (or The Tarkine )is an area of outstanding natural beauty in north-west Tasmania.
+It contains areas of significant ecological and aboriginal cultural importance, but has little protection from industrial development and exploitation.
+Amongst other things, it's home to some of the last disease-free Tasmanian Devils left in the wild, and the endangered Tasmanian masked owl.
 You can find out more at the takayna / Tarkine campaign webpage.

-These images are from a walk I did as part of Tarkine in Motion 2016, an awareness-raising event organised by the Bob Brown Foundation, and a subsequent trip in 2024 for Art for takayna Many thanks to the organisers for all their efforts.
-The entire event involved more than one hundred artists, and was a resounding success as far as I can tell.
-See the Facebook page for more information and details of any exhibitions of work resulting from the event.
+Most of these images are from a walk I did as part of Tarkine in Motion 2016, an awareness-raising event organised by the Bob Brown Foundation, and a subsequent trip in 2024 for Art for takayna.
+Many thanks to the organisers for all their efforts.
+See the website or Facebook page for more information and details of any exhibitions of work resulting from the event.

 It's a reasonably easy one-day walk to get to the Interview River campsite, where we made camp for two nights.
 This point marks the end of the defined track.
 Continuing north from here involves beach walking and traversing large sand dunes, with wind-blown sand covering any tracks within hours.